Written By:

 4. Protects Brand Reputation

-Disruptions and disasters can have a significant impact on an organization’s brand reputation.
+Disruptions and disasters can significantly impact an organization’s brand reputation.
 A business continuity plan safeguards the reputation of an organization by enabling it to respond effectively to crises, mitigate negative publicity, and maintain a positive image and trust among stakeholders and customers.

 5. Facilitates Regulatory Compliance